cassidybargell/election_analytics/posts/week_2.md

 **The mean outsampled error is found by taking the average difference between the estimates created by the model and the true outcomes.
 This is done by leaving out 8 elections from the data, modelling it, and then comparing the subsequent predictions produced with the true values.
 This is repeated 1,000 times, and then the overall average is found.
 It is ideal to have a small outsample error as it indicates the model fits the data well.*

-**Additional statistical tests for these values can be found on the github for the blog.*